 That’s why I prefer to think of eating and physical activity as a pendulum instead of a yo-yo.
 It’s easy to picture what happens when you draw a pendulum in one direction and let go: it swings to the opposite extreme.

-An eating and activity plan that takes into account your health concerns, preferences, schedule, goals, cultural, and other personal matters make it possible to establish a lifestyle that’s flexible enough to withstand the realities of daily life in our abundant food environment.
+An eating and activity plan that takes into account your health concerns, preferences, schedule, goals, cultural, and other personal matters, make it possible to establish a lifestyle that’s flexible enough to withstand the realities of daily life in our abundant food environment.

-From Shades of Grey to Great!
+From shades of grey to great!

-Mindful eating is a dynamic, flexible approach that embraces curiosity, non-judgment, and the grey areas.
+Between a black and white approach to eating, mindful eating is a dynamic, flexible approach that embraces curiosity, non-judgment, and the grey areas.